openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 77: group 10 delay before sending Basic Set ON

 group 10 delay before sending Basic Set ON
-Set a time delay before sent Basic set ON to the associated device.
-The same time frame also applies for the Basic set OFF.
-If this parameter is set, Basic Set ON/OFF Report is delayed for the time defined in this parameter.
-• Default value 180 = 3 minutes
-• 0 = Reports with no delay
-• 1-32767 = 1 second– 32767 seconds, reporting enabled
+<p&gtSet a time delay before sent Basic set ON to the associated device.
+The same time frame also applies for the Basic set OFF.<br /&gt If this parameter is set, Basic Set ON/OFF Report is delayed for the time defined in this parameter.<br /&gt • Default value 180 = 3 minutes<br /&gt • 0 = Reports with no delay<br /&gt • 1-32767 = 1 second– 32767 seconds, reporting enabled</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```180```.